EmmaAnalyst/EmmaAnalyst/README.md

-Greetings, I'm Ezekiel, specializing in full stack development and data analytics. 👋
+Greetings!
+I'm Ezekiel, specializing in full stack development and data analytics. 👋

 Welcome to my Github repository!
 Here's a breakdown of my tech expertise: